egara/full-sonarr-docker/README.md

 # What is Sonarr? ##

 [Sonarr](https://sonarr.tv/) is a tv series management tool which will allow to not only download shows, but maintain them after it.
-It supports [NZBGet](nzbget.net) and [Sabnzbd](sabnzbd.org) and even torrent.
+It supports [NZBGet](nzbget.net), [Sabnzbd](sabnzbd.org) and even torrent.

 # Deployment instructions #